Shropshire: Drama

 A surviving 1679 arbour in Shrewsbury (that of the Shoemakers Guild).
 Originally there were many of these for pageantry and performance in Kingsland.

 Prior to the Reformation, there are accounts of major festivals in the county.
 The "first flowerings of English drama" in the Tudor period are considered to be in the town, according to the 18th century Poet laureate and scholar Thomas Warton.
 Whitsuntide and mystery plays were performed in the founding years of Shrewsbury School under Thomas Ashton; they attracted the attention of Queen Elizabeth I. Later this was expressed in the many arbours built in Shrewsbury for that town's particular tradition of pageantry and performance.

 Shakespeare

 The last two acts of Henry IV, Part I are set in the county.

 Shakespeare memorialised the Battle of Shrewsbury in Henry IV, Part 1, in Acts IV (Scenes and 3) and V (Scenes 1–5).
 The arrest of Buckingham referred to in Richard III (Act IV, scene iv) happened near Wem.
 Ludlow castle is also referred to in the same play (Act II, scene ii).
-There is a tradition that the Stanley monuments in St Bartholomew's Church, Tong are the work of Shakespeare.
+There is a tradition that inscriptions on the Stanley monuments in St Bartholomew's Church, Tong are the work of Shakespeare.